-Pestilence: God can deliver us from pestilence (epidemics of fatal disease) without having to remove us from the place where the disease is running rampant.
+Pestilence: God can deliver us from pestilence without having to remove us from the place of pestilence.

 Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence.
 He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler.
 Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day; Nor for the pestilence that walketh in darkness; nor for the destruction that wasteth at noonday.
 A thousand shall fall at thy side, and ten thousand at thy right hand; but it shall not come nigh thee.
 (Psalms 91:3-7)